anicolas91/nest-js-tutorial/class_notes.md

 Strategy should extend the passport module and implement the jwt module... via `PassportStrategy` + the user bearer bit, optional expiration on/off, and the secret key

 It's a folder because we are specifying is for validation, it is its own thing, but we can also add `@Injectable` decorators like on auth.
 This way we can get our .env secrets.

+NOTE: somehow i had to add a 'validate' section but dont know why.

+We have added `JwtStrategy` to the auth.module providers, and will be accessed if we have a valid strategy.
+This also means that we could use fb or google sign in stuff.